vacu9708/Study-records/Database/Normalization/readme.md

 Modern database systems are optimized to handle JOINs efficiently, and the benefits of data integrity often outweigh the performance impact of JOIN operations.<br>
 ![image](https://user-images.githubusercontent.com/67142421/203905904-0b691b1f-2798-4b12-85f0-45daf6e2d466.png)<br>
 This table above looks great because every piece of information is displayed in one table.
 But actually, this big table has problems.
-- First, the same data appears multiple times(data redundancy problem)
+- The same data appears multiple times in the single table which,
-- Second, when a piece of data is updated, others that have that data also require update(Modification anomaly and data integrity problem)
+- When a piece of data is updated, others that have that data also require update(Modification anomaly and data integrity problem)

 ![image](https://user-images.githubusercontent.com/67142421/205222225-f131a5ca-c18a-4478-b72b-a8372c63afa9.png)